emagodi/trading/README.md

 - A response header of X-RateLimit-Limit	5,
 - A response header of X-RateLimit-Remaining	4
 - A response header of X-RateLimit-Reset	1739626766791 (Unix exact time for reset)

+### Email Notification
+- Asynchronous event driven approach is used to send email when order is created
+- Email is extracted from the authenticated user using jwt